SourceBox-LLC/FineFoundry/README.md

 ]
 ```

+### Contextual Pairing (Quote Chain)
+- **Pairing Mode**: choose `contextual` to enable advanced pairing.
+- **Context Strategy**: `quote_chain` follows 4chan quotelinks (e.g., `>>123`) backwards up to `Last K` steps to build the input context for each reply; `cumulative` falls back to the last K sequential posts.
+- **Last K**: maximum depth for quote-chain traversal or cumulative fallback.
+- **Max Input Chars**: truncate input context from the end if it exceeds this length.
+- **Merge same poster**: merges consecutive context messages from the same poster ID when available.
+- **Require question in context**: only keep pairs where the built context looks like a question.
+- Fallbacks: if no quotelinks are present, the scraper falls back to cumulative last-K; if even that is empty, it pairs adjacent posts.

 ### Build / Publish tab
 - Point to your `Data file (JSON)` (defaults to `scraped_training_data.json`).
 - Configure `Seed`, `Shuffle`, `Min Length`, `Save dir`.